Tannico: Conversational AI enters the wine shop

 Achievements and prospects

-Since the Go-live, Tannico’s chatbot has already supported more than 11 thousand conversations with a 90% accuracy rate.
+In the last year, Tannico’s chatbot has already supported more than 21 thousand conversations with a 90% accuracy rate.
 Moreover, 90% of the conversations are resolved by the chatbot autonomously, reducing the workload of Customer Service operators and optimizing the First Response Rate.

 Tannico and Heres’ commitment to offering cutting-edge customer service in the eCommerce context does not end here, however!
 The project will extend into internationalization, evolving the current chatbot into a multilingual conversational agent to provide personalized assistance to users in the other markets where the brand operates.